+UNCRPD

-Semester VI B 6.5 Clinicals in Speech-language Pathology
+B6.5 Clinicals in Speech-language Pathology

+Marks - 100

+General considerations:

-- Exposure is primarily aimed to be linked to the theory courses covered in the semester. - After completion of clinical postings in Speech-language diagnostics, the student will know (concepts), know how (ability to apply), show (demonstrate in a clinical diary/log book based on clinical reports/recordings, etc.), and do (perform on patients/ client contacts) the following:
+Exposure is primarily aimed to be linked to the theory courses covered in the semester.
+After completion of clinical postings in Speech-language diagnostics, the student will know (concepts), know how (ability to apply), show (demonstrate in a clinical diary/log book based on clinical reports/recordings, etc.), and do (perform on patients/ client contacts) the following: Know:

-- 1. Procedures to assess motor speech disorders in adults. - 2.
-Differential diagnosis of motor speech disorders in adults. - 3.
+Procedures to assess motor speech disorders in adults.
+Differential diagnosis of motor speech disorders in adults.
 Procedures to assess individuals with adult language disorders, and other related abnormalities.
+Know-how:

-- 1. To administer at least two standard tests for adult language disorders. - 2.
-To administer at least two standard tests/protocols for motor speech disorders in adults. - 3.
+To administer at least two standard tests for adult language disorders.
+To administer at least two standard tests/protocols for motor speech disorders in adults.
 To record a sample for analysis of language and speech skills in adults with neurocommunication disorders.

-- 4. To assess posture, breathing, speech and swallowing in adults with motor speech disorders. - 5.
+To assess posture, breathing, speech and swallowing in adults with motor speech disorders.
 To consult with inter-disciplinary medical/rehabilitation team and counsel the individual/family regarding management options and prognosis.
+Show:

-- 1. Language assessment minimum of 2 individuals after stroke. - 2.
-Associated problems in individuals after stroke and its evaluation. - 3.
-Dysphagia assessment minimum of 2 children & adults. - 4.
+Language assessment - minimum of 2 individuals after stroke.
+Associated problems in individuals after stroke and its evaluation.
+Dysphagia assessment - minimum of 2 children & adults.
 Goals and activities for therapy (including AAC) based on assessment/test results for adults with neuro-communication disorders.
+Do:

-- 1. Voice therapy Minimum of 2 individuals with voice disorders. - 2.
-Fluency therapy Minimum of 2 individuals with fluency disorders. - 3.
-Bed side evaluation of individuals with neuro-communication disorders Minimum of 2 individuals. - 4.
+Voice therapy - Minimum of 2 individuals with voice disorders.
+Fluency therapy - Minimum of 2 individuals with fluency disorders.
+Bed side evaluation of individuals with neuro-communication disorders - Minimum of 2 individuals.
 Apply speech language stimulation/therapy techniques on 5 children with language disorders/speech sound disorders/ motor speech disorders - minimum 5 sessions of therapy for each child.
+Evaluation:

-- Internal evaluation shall be based on attendance, clinical diary, log book and learning conference. - External evaluation: Spot test, OSCE, Record, Viva-voce, case work
+Internal evaluation shall be based on attendance, clinical diary, log book and learning conference.

+External evaluation: Spot test, OSCE, Record, Viva-voce, case work

-Semester VI B 6.6 Clinicals in Audiology
+B6.6 Clinicals in Audiology

+Marks - 100

+General considerations:

-- Exposure is primarily aimed to be linked to the theory courses covered in the semester, however, not just limited to these areas. - After completion of clinical postings in auditory diagnostics and auditory rehabilitation, the student will Know (concept), know how (ability to apply), show (demonstrate in a clinical diary/log book), and do (perform on patients/ client contacts) the following:
+Exposure is primarily aimed to be linked to the theory courses covered in the semester, however, not just limited to these areas.
+After completion of clinical postings in auditory diagnostics and auditory rehabilitation, the student will Know (concept), know how (ability to apply), show (demonstrate in a clinical diary/log book), and do (perform on patients/ client contacts) the following: Know:

-- 1. National and international standards related to noise exposure. - 2.
-Recommend appropriate treatment options such as speech reading, AVT, combined approaches etc.
+National and international standards related to noise exposure.
+Recommend appropriate treatment options such as speech reading, AVT, combined approaches etc. Know-how:

-- 1. To carryout noise survey in Industry and community - 2.
-To carryout mapping of cochlear implant in infants and children using both objective and subjective procedures - 3.
-To trouble shoot cochlear implant
+To carryout noise survey in Industry and community To carryout mapping of cochlear implant in infants and children using both objective and subjective procedures To trouble shoot cochlear implant Show:

-- 1. Analysis of objective responses like compound action potential, stapedial reflexes on at least 3 samples - 2.
-Comprehensive hearing conservation program for at least 1 situation
+Analysis of objective responses like compound action potential, stapedial reflexes on at least 3 samples Comprehensive hearing conservation program for at least 1 situation Do:

-- 1. AVT on at least 1 child with hearing impairment - 2.
-Trouble shooting and fine tuning of hearing aids on at least 5 geriatric clients - 3.
-At least one activity for different stages involved in auditory training
+AVT on at least 1 child with hearing impairment Trouble shooting and fine tuning of hearing aids on at least 5 geriatric clients At least one activity for different stages involved in auditory training Evaluation: